 When you work with us at Thriveworks, you’re able to sign up for professional care online and in person.
 Our therapists, counselors, and other professionals are available for evening and weekend sessions in addition to standard weekday sessions.

 Our flexible cancellation policy makes it easy to rebook your session for a different date.
-We accept insurance from a number of different providers and offer clients a range of membership perks.
+We accept insurance from a number of different providers and offer clients a range of perks.

 As a new Thriveworks client, you may be able to book an appointment within the next 24 to 48 hours.
 To begin, simply give us a call at our office in Jersey City, NJ.
 We’re experienced in addressing LGBTQ+ issues, and we’re delighted to meet you.